mikesprague/til/README.md

 > Be curious.
 Read widely.
 Try new things.
 What people call
 > intelligence just boils down to curiosity. —Aaron Swartz

-I am constantly learning new things.
+We are constantly learning new things.
 This is a repo to share those learnings.

 TILs are short Markdown documents (a few sentences + example code) explaining concepts, bits of syntax, commands, or tips I've recently learned.